saeedkhaki92/Banana-Navigation/report.md

 * epsilon decay rate of 0.999
 * epsilon start point of 1.0
 * maximum number of time step of 1000

+## Results

+We trained the agent using DQN algorithm on GPU and it took about 0.5 hours to be trained.
+The DQN model solved the problem in 1791 episodes, and scored above 13.01 in 100 episodes.
+Following figure shows the average score plot.